 Seeing deer is far easier than killing deer, especially when limited to a bow and arrow.
 This lesson has been hammered into us repeatedly so far this season.
 For every ten deer that we spot, we are only able to spot one as it beds or in its bed.
 They’re typically on the move when we see them and most of the time they disappear into a fold in the terrain, never to be seen again.
 And a moving mule deer makes for almost certainly failed mule deer bow stalk (I’ve learned this the hard way).
 But sometimes we get lucky and see moving deer bed down or spot a deer already bedded.
 On these deer, I’ve so far managed to blow each opportunity.
 Mismanaging the wind, moving in too quickly, or simply losing sight of the deer on my stalk have all previously ruined my chances.

 But this time — this doe — was different.

 I spotted her in her bed, just as we were creeping up to look over a hilltop, and quickly put my rangefinder on her: 378 yards.
 Seeing how close she was, I slowly crouched down behind a nearby bush, motioning to Robyn to do the same.
 I gave Robyn the doe’s location, and Robyn confirmed for me that it was indeed a doe and not merely a doe-looking shadow.
-Immediately, I donned my stalking knee pads (useful for crawling along the gravel strewn with cactus thorns) and turned on my handheld radio (useful for getting directions from Robyn as I conduct the stalk).
+Immediately, I donned my stalking knee pads (useful for crawling along the gravel strewn with cactus thorns).

 We both looked for other deer and couldn’t see any.
 However, the area surrounding the doe was full of dense brush.
 Other deer, maybe even a buck, could be hidden right near by.
 I’d have to tread lightly and carefully to not spook any other deer along my way.
 Noting relevant terrain features so that I could navigate by them once in the brush, I started off.